“John delights in and is thoroughly devoted to writing and to books. He is my kind of person.” – Louise Erdrich

 John Freeman is the editor of Freeman’s — a literary biannual anthology of new writing in fiction, nonfiction and poetry, each issue orbiting around a single theme: Arrival, Family, Home, etc. — and executive editor of the online literary news source, Literary Hub.

 John’s work has been translated into more than twenty languages and has appeared in The New Yorker, The New York Times, The Wall Street Journal, The Los Angeles Times, The Paris Review, and The Guardian (London).
 In 2007, Freeman won the James Patterson Pageturner Award for his work as the president of the National Book Critics Circle.
 The former editor of Granta, John teaches writing at The New School and is Writer in Residence at New York University.

 John Freeman is the editor of Freeman’s, a literary biannual of new writing, and executive editor of Lit Hub.
-His books include How to Read a Novelist and The Tyranny of E-mail, as well as Tales of Two Cities, an anthology of new writing about inequality in New York City today.
+His books include How to Read a Novelist and The Tyranny of E-mail, as well as two anthologies, Tales of Two Americas and Tales of Two Cities, both anthologies of including new writing about inequality in America today.
 Maps is John Freeman’s debut collection of poetry from Copper Canyon Press (Fall 2017).
 His work has been translated into more than twenty languages and has appeared in The New Yorker, The Paris Review, and The New York Times.
 The former editor of Granta, he teaches writing at The New School and is Writer in Residence at New York University.